Skip to content

 Read that carefully, because the wording is doing real work.
 The phone is a control surface for agents that run elsewhere.
 You start them, you add follow-up prompts, you review the result.
 You do not get a terminal, you do not get inline editing.
 For that, Cursor's docs say you "pick up the agent's work in Cursor," meaning the desktop IDE.
 That is a genuinely useful workflow, and we are not knocking it.
 It is just a different thing from "I have a Linux shell in my hand."

-Reconstruction of Cursor's web and mobile agent PWA on a phone, showing one cloud agent running a refactor task and a finished agent with a Review diff button, plus annotations noting there is no interactive shell, no live tmux or vim, and no native app store app
+Reconstruction of Cursor's mobile agent view on a phone (native iOS app since 2026-06-29, Android web PWA), showing one cloud agent running a refactor task and a finished agent with a Review diff button, plus annotations noting there is no interactive shell, no live tmux or vim, and no inline file editing

-Reconstruction of Cursor's web/mobile agent PWA (cursor.com/agents), drawn from Cursor's published docs and screenshots, verified 2026-05-20.
+Reconstruction of Cursor's mobile agent view — a native iOS app since 2026-06-29 plus an Android PWA at cursor.com/agents — drawn from Cursor's published docs and screenshots, verified 2026-07-06.
 The phone launches and reviews cloud agents; the interactive editing happens back in the desktop IDE.

 How do Cosyra and Cursor compare feature by feature?

-The core difference: Cosyra is a hosted mobile cloud terminal with a real Ubuntu container behind a native app, while Cursor is a desktop AI IDE whose mobile presence is a PWA that supervises cloud agents.
-The table maps them on twelve attributes as of 2026-05-20.
+The core difference: Cosyra is a hosted mobile cloud terminal with a real Ubuntu container behind a native app, while Cursor is a desktop AI IDE whose mobile presence supervises cloud agents — a native iOS app plus an Android PWA, neither with a shell.
+The table maps them on twelve attributes as of 2026-07-06.
 Where a value depends on Cursor's desktop versus mobile context, we split it out rather than flatten it.

 Feature Cosyra Cursor